 - Decreased anxiety, aggression, and fighting, which reduces the risk of fight-related injuries and abscesses

-- Reduced compulsion to escape and roam, which lowers the risk of pet theft, infectious diseases such as rabies and Feline Immunodeficiency Virus, and car accidents
+- Reduced compulsion to escape and roam, which lowers the risk of pet theft, infectious diseases such as rabies, and car accidents

 Additional benefits include:

 - Reduction or elimination of undesirable behaviours such as urine marking in both genders

 Are Spaying and Neutering Dangerous Surgeries?

 Although all surgeries present some degree of risk, spaying and neutering are considered routine, low-risk surgeries.
 The risks to unfixed animals are far more significant, as they have a greater likelihood of suffering from fatal diseases and accidents.
 Pets that have been spayed or neutered live 30% longer on average because of the health and behavioural benefits provided by surgery.